 There are lots of things to look for early on, like character introductions and strong scene descriptions.
 Mainly what act one is supposed to do is set up our world, and get our story moving.

-Act one has to be tight, you really want to grip the reader from the opening pages, and keep the story moving forward.
+Act one has to be tight; you want to grip the reader from the opening pages and keep the story moving forward.

 A meandering act one will make the reader’s mind wander, and then you're dead in the water.

 Sure, there are exceptions to every rule.
 Inception (read about Inception’s ending!) has an incredibly long first act but generally act one should feel economical.

 In our article from an Acquisitions Executive, we learned that controlling the reader and their expectations are paramount for a successful first act.

 Act One Examples

 Now that you know what people are looking for in act one let’s check out a few movies that do it well.
 I’ll try to pick some movies from different genres.

 First up, let’s talk about the Tom Hanks classic, The Burbs.

 Act one in The Burbs introduces us to everyone in the neighborhood and sets the scene.
 We’re in a quiet, suburban, cul-de-sac where nothing happens.

 Ray, a family man, has a week off work and his big plan is just to laze around the house.
 His wife has a list of chores, his kid wants to play, but his buddies instead convince him into spending his days spying on his new neighbors, the Klopeks.